 SMKI Roles

-This SMKI RAPP details the roles of Parties, RDPs, SECCO and DCC in the context of access to SMKI Services and/or SMKI Repository Services as set out in the Code, this SMKI RAPP and the SMKI Interface documents.
-The SMKI RAPP sets out the procedures by which nominated individuals may become Senior Responsible Officers and/or Authorised Responsible Officers in order to act on behalf of a Party, RDP, SECCo or the DCC (acting in its role as DCC Service Provider) in respect of SMKI Services and SMKI Repository Services.
+This SMKI RAPP details the roles of Parties, RDPs, SECCo and the DCC in the context of access to SMKI Services and/or the SMKI Repository Service as set out in the Code, this SMKI RAPP and the SMKI interface documents.
+The SMKI RAPP sets out the procedures by which nominated individuals may become Senior Responsible Officers and/or Authorised Responsible Officers in order to act on behalf of a Party, RDP, SECCo or the DCC (acting in its role as DCC Service Provider) in respect of SMKI Services and the SMKI Repository Service.

 This SMKI RAPP also details the obligations in respect of the SMKI Registration Authority and the individuals acting on its behalf as SMKI Registration Authority Managers or SMKI Registration Authority Personnel.

 From time to time, the SMKI PMA may require documents or information to be lodged in the SMKI Repository.
-In such instances, it shall submit a request via the DCC Service Desk and provide such documents and/or information to be lodged in the SMKI Repository.
+In such instances, it shall submit a request via the Service Desk and provide such documents and/or information to be lodged in the SMKI Repository.
 The DCC shall lodge documents and/or information provided to the SMKI Repository, as soon as reasonably practicable following receipt.

 Party, RDP, SECCo and DCC representatives